YongJian-YJ/SC1015_mini_project_grp_5/README.md

 Done by Nicole, Yong Jian, Shawn

 ## What we want to explore:
   1.Explore which purchasing habits differentiate Males and Females apart.
-From this, how successful will the model created be in predicting whether a customer is a Male of Female?
+From this, how successful will the model created be in predicting whether a customer is a Male of Female?<br />
   2.For each variable that distinguishes male and female customers, we will try to explore the rationale behind it to gain further insights.

 ## Data Sets from: